Methotrexate is a chemotherapy drug used to treat many different cancers.

 Effects on the nervous system

 High doses of methotrexate can affect the nervous system.
 You may feel drowsy or confused.
-Tell your doctor or nurse straight away if you notice any of these symptoms.
-It’s important not to drive or operate machinery if you notice these effects.
+If you notice these symptoms, tell your doctor or nurse straight away.
+It is important not to drive or operate machinery if you notice these effects.
 Rarely, methotrexate can cause seizures (fits).
 You doctor or nurse will explain more about this.

 Effects on the lungs

-If you have intrathecal chemotherapy, the side effects you have may be different from those mentioned already.
+If you have intrathecal chemotherapy, the side effects you have may be different from the ones listed above.
 Intrathecal methotrexate can cause headaches, dizziness, tiredness, blurred vision and loss of balance for a few hours.
-Tell your doctor if you have any of these effects.
+If you have any of these effects, tell your doctor.

 Blood clot risk

 Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
 This includes ones you can buy in a shop or chemist.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.
-Some medicines such as ibuprofen and aspirin can make the side effects of methotrexate worse.
+Some medicines can make the side effects of methotrexate worse, such as ibuprofen and aspirin.
 Before taking any medicines, check with your pharmacist, nurse or doctor.